kragen/dernocua/text/xosm.md

                zero-conditional ∧ X == 0 ∨
                sign-conditional ∧ X[31]

-The “XXX if immediate” case and the A register point out that sometimes extra cycles will be needed during which almost all of the above will be paused, because it’s fetching an immediate operand or a 32-bit value (possibly unaligned).
+The “XXX if load-immediate-32” case and the A register point out that sometimes extra cycles will be needed during which almost all of the above will be paused, because it’s fetching an immediate 32-bit value (possibly unaligned).
 If I want to build up an RTL design incrementally I probably want to start with those troublesome cases so the control state machine starts out as complicated as it’s